Sidekick’s AD Program Design

 Encouraging Physical Activity

 AD patients tend to have a reduced exercise capacity due to stressors and daytime fatigue resulting from sleep deprivation and nighttime itching.
 Motivation to do physical exercise can be low.
-Sidekick’s AD program encourages behavior change by helping patients to identify the obstacles to doing physical activities and by providing realistic plans on how to overcome said obstacles.
+Sidekick’s AD program encourages behavior change by helping patients to identify the obstacles to doing physical activities and by providing realistic plans on how to overcome these obstacles.
 In-app workouts, step tracking, and active goal setting empower patients to make incremental changes and to move more.

 Sidekick is committed to providing clinical evidence that demonstrates how a digital skin solution such as ours can support AD patients towards better health outcomes.
 We plan to conduct additional studies to further investigate how an AD digital therapeutic program can drive better health outcomes for AD patients.